awsdocs/aws-toolkit-jetbrains-user-guide/doc_source/key-tasks.md

 ### Change stack settings<a name="key-tasks-cloudformation-change"></a>

 Currently, you can't use the AWS Toolkit for JetBrains to change the settings for an AWS CloudFormation stack directly\.
-However, you can [change \(update\) the settings for an AWS serverless application](#key-tasks-sam-update) that belongs to a stack, or [change \(update\) the configuration for an AWS Lambda function](#key-tasks-lambda-update) that belongs to a stack\.
+However, you can [update the settings for an AWS serverless application](#key-tasks-sam-update) that belongs to a stack, or [update the configuration for an AWS Lambda function](#key-tasks-lambda-update) that belongs to a stack\.
 Then you [deploy that serverless application](#key-tasks-sam-deploy) again or deploy that function, as part of the lifecycle of [running \(invoking\) the remote version of that function](#key-tasks-lambda-remote), again\.

 [Top](#key-tasks)